 Sometimes called funduscopy or ophthalmoscopy, this is the examination of the back of your eye, where the retina, optic disc, and various blood vessels are found.
 For this exam, we usually dilate your eye with eye drops.
 These keep the pupil from getting smaller when a light is shown on it.

 Glaucoma is a disease where pressure builds inside your eyeball, intraocular pressure.
 This pressure damages the optic nerve and your vision.
 For this test, we usually use a puff of air shot onto the front of the eye.
 This measures the pressure in the eye.

 How long does a comprehensive eye exam take?

 Our comprehensive eye exams take about one hour.
 Eye exams for children don’t take as long.

 Does insurance cover my eye exam?

-Most insurance treats eye exams as preventive care and cover the exam.
+Most insurance treats eye exams as preventive care and cover the vision test.
 However, insurance plans and coverages vary widely, so it’s best to contact your carrier and find out.
 At Wilkinson Eye Center, we work with your insurance company to facilitate coverage.